Stryn Municipality

 Farming, forestry, fruit growing, animal breeding for furs, small manufacturing industries, tourism, and the service trades provide the main occupations.
 The river Stryneelva enters the village of Stryn from the east after passing through the Stryn Valley, from the large lake Oppstrynsvatn.
 The Jostedalsbreen National Park Center is on the shore of the lake.

 Stryn Municipality has year-round glacier skiing at Stryn Sommerski.
-It is also the home of the footballer-brothers Tore André Flo, Jarle Flo and Jostein Flo, who grew up in the village of Stryn, as well as their footballing-cousin Håvard Flo who is from the village of Flo.
+It is also the home of the footballer-brothers Tore André Flo, Jarle Flo and Jostein Flo, who grew up in the village of Stryn, as well as their footballing-cousin Håvard Flo who is from the town of Flo.

 General information

 The parish of Indvigen (later spelled "Innvik") was established as Innvik Municipality on 1 January 1838 (see formannskapsdistrikt law).
 The original municipality was identical to the Innvik prestegjeld with the parishes (sokn) of Oppstryn, Nedstryn, Loen, Olden, Innvik, and Utvik.
 In 1843, the large Innvik Municipality was divided into two.
 The parishes of Loen, Oppstryn, and Nedstryn (population: 2,401) were separated and established as the new Stryn Municipality.
-The parishes of Olden, Innvik, and Utvik (population: 2,675) continued on as a much smaller Innvik Municipality.
+The parishes of Olden, Innvik, and Utvik (population: 2,675) continued as a much smaller Innvik Municipality.

 On 10 January 1922, the Raksgrenda area (population: 120) was transferred from Innvik Municipality to Stryn Municipality.

-During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, a merger took place combining the following areas into a new, much larger Stryn Municipality with a population of 7,211.
+During the 1960s, many municipal mergers occurred across Norway due to the work of the Schei Committee.
+On 1 January 1965, a merger took place, combining the following areas into a new, much larger Stryn Municipality with a population of 7,211.